rrd3110/pc_securator/README.md

 # pc_securator
-This repository contains  code for compromising security of an operating system
+This repository contains  code recipes for understanding the security of an operating system.